phylumjs/webpack/README.md

 webpackTask(config);
 ```
 + config `Task<webpack.Configuration>` - A task that returns the configuration to use for the compiler.
-+ returns `Task<webpack.Stats>` - A task that runs a webpack compiler either a single time or in watch mode if configured.
++ returns `WebpackTask` - A task that runs a webpack compiler either a single time or in watch mode if configured.